June 13th, 2021

 What can we do to help you?

-It is perhaps little known but the Shetland Family History Society offer a research service from its base at Hillhead, Lerwick.
+It is perhaps little known but the Shetland Family History Society offer a research service from its base at Garthspool, Lerwick.

 Because we recognise that those Shetland descendants tracing their roots and living outwith the Isles can’t easily access many local resources, including our own extensive and growing archive, the Society has a small, dedicated group of volunteers who offer to undertake research.
 This work is done free as part of annual Society membership.